hapticssymposium-org/hs2026/site/content/presenting/accessibility.md

 Providing alternative means of accessing information is valuable for people with sensory disabilities and also enables engagement in a variety of contexts, e.g., if the video is muted.
 We request that authors utilize both **written text** and **recorded narration** to explain their videos.
 Please describe all figures, images, and charts with sufficient detail so that their descriptions can be captured by closed captioning software.

-#### Presentation Videos or Supplemental Videos for WIPs and Demos
+#### Closed Caption

-Please create a closed caption file for your videos.
+Please create a closed caption file for preview videos for IEEE ToH Short Papers and Technical Papers and supplemental videos for WIPs and Demos.
 This section introduces how to create a closed caption file using [YouTube Studio](https://studio.youtube.com/channel/UCSLexDpxUfL44AB_341V3lg) (authors may create a new account for this purpose if they wish or use their existing account).
 Google Chrome is a recommended browser.
 Authors may also create a YouTube-supported closed caption file using alternative software.

 {{<closedCaptionInstruction>}}